thosebeans/wento/README.md

 # wento
-wento is a package-manager and automatation-framework, for your configurations.
+wento is a package-manager and automatation-framework, for your configurations, on nix-like operating-systems.
 --
 If you want to...
 - install your dotfiles on a new machine